In these General Terms and Conditions the terms referred to have the following meaning:

 The ordering process is considered to be completed successfully at the time of dispatch of the Welcome Message, unless the Customer proves the contrary.
 If the communication has not been received as a result of delivery and/or accessibility problems in relation to the Customer’s e-mail box, this will be for the Customer’s risk, even if the e-mail box is located with a third party.

 LiteServer only offers a redemption policy of two days for the VPS services, which only applies to the first VPS ordered by you.
 Additional software licenses ordered through LiteServer will not be eligible for refunds.
 We do not offer refunds for colocation/special services, or invoices paid with crypto currency.
 Depending on the selected payment method, a refund may exclude a small amount for the processing costs covering our transaction costs.
+As addition to this, upgraded plans are not eligible for refunds.

 For the improvement of its products/services LiteServer may ask for a reason.